 - Improvements/ lack of maintenance

 - Inventory of competing properties, etc

-For example real estate revaluation usually occurs once over 6 months or annually where as an on-site survey of the same would happen once every 1-3 months.
-Farm products may be valued on a weekly basis, investment property may be subject to daily marking to market, etc.
+For example, real estate revaluation usually occurs once over 6 months or annually.
+An on-site survey of the same, on the other hand, would happen once every 1-3 months.
+Valuations for farm products would occur on a weekly basis, while investment property may be subject to daily marking to market, etc.

-When the collateral is revalued the lender’s credit/ collateral balance table will be updated.
+After revaluing the collateral, update the lender’s credit/ collateral balance table.
 This table shows:

 - By facility; the original amount of credit extended and the loan proceeds outstanding.